-- Have regard to the views, wishes and feelings of parents. - Provide parents with the information and support necessary to enable full participation in decision making. - Support parents in order to facilitate the development of their child to help them achieve the best possible educational and other outcomes, preparing them effectively for adulthood. - Meet with the parents of children with SEND at least three times each year. - Provide an annual report for parents on their child's progress.
+- Have regard to the views, wishes and feelings of parents. - Provide parents with the information and support necessary to enable full participation in decision making. - Support parents in order to facilitate the development of their child to help them achieve the best possible educational and other outcomes, preparing them effectively for adulthood. - Meet with the parents of children with SEND at least three times each year. - Provide a mid-year and annual report for parents on their child's progress.